elmorenox/ecommerce_docker_deployment/ec2-deploy-guide.md

 **Node**
    - name should be 'build-node' to correspond with name in Jenkinsfile
+   - root directory on node should be /home/ubuntu/jenkins
    - T3.medium, 20gb disk space

    - **Dependencies for Node**